Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Vanishing in mixed characteristic

 is the zero map.
 Thus its Matlis dual $\myH^i\myR \Gamma_x(\myR\Gamma(X, L^b))\to \myH^i\myR \Gamma_x(\myR\Gamma(Y', L^b))$ is also the zero map.
 Running this argument for all finite covers of $X$ and taking a colimit, we find that $H^{i}(\myR \Gamma_x(\myR\Gamma(X^+, L^b)))=0$ as desired. \end{proof}

-\begin{remark} If $\myH^i(\myR\Gamma_x(\myR\Gamma(X, L^{-1})))$ is bounded $p$-power-torsion, then it follows that there exists a finite cover that $Y \to X$ that annihilates that cohomology group.
-Dual versions can then be phrased in terms of canonical modules and dualizing complexes.
+\begin{remark} In the context Corollary~\ref{cor.VanishingWithoutRestrictingToPFiber}, if $\myH^i(\myR\Gamma_x(\myR\Gamma(X, L^{-1})))$ is bounded $p$-power-torsion, then it follows that there exists a finite cover that $Y \to X$ that annihilates that cohomology group.
+Dual versions can then be phrased in terms of canonical modules and dualizing complexes; see Remark~\ref{KVcharpRelative} for the characteristic $p$ analog.
 This approach is explored in \cite{TakamatsuYoshikawaMMP}. \end{remark}

+\begin{remark}[Kodaira vanishing up to finite covers in positive characteristic] Continue in the setup and notation of Corollary~\ref{cor.VanishingWithoutRestrictingToPFiber} and assume that $T$ has characteristic $p$.
+The proof given above then shows the following finer statement: there exists a finite surjective map $Y \to X$ such that the induced trace map